dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 Some easy things:

   - We always switch every instruction.
 This won't necessarily find all bugs.
 It's good to have a mode than can randomly switch.
     Perhaps every 2 instructions on average, then every 3 instructions on average, etc.   But you can make whatever decision seems reasonable.

+    If you recall in lab 11 we used `pi_random()`.
+You'll need to include:

+            #include "pi-random.h"

+    And can then just call it:

+            uint32_t v = pi_random();

   - You could add a yield (like your `rpi-threads.c` had) and some tests to check that it works.
 Potentially